Abyss (wrestler): Immortal (2010–2012)

 During his time away from TNA, Abyss was stripped of the TNA Television Championship on March 14 at the tapings of the March 17 episode of Impact!.
 Abyss returned at the following day's tapings of the March 24 episode of Impact!, attacking Fortune, who had recently turned on Immortal.
 On the April 14 episode of Impact!, Abyss took revenge on Crimson, interfering in his match and chokeslamming him onto a guardrail.
 On April 17 at Lockdown, Immortal, represented by Abyss, Bully Ray, Matt Hardy and Ric Flair, was defeated by Fortune members James Storm, Kazarian and Robert Roode and Christopher Daniels, replacing an injured A.J.
 Styles, in a Lethal Lockdown match.
-The following month at Sacrifice, Abyss was defeated by Crimson in a singles match.
+At Sacrifice on May 15, Abyss was defeated by Crimson in a singles match.
 On May 16 at the tapings of the May 19 episode of Impact Wrestling, Abyss defeated Kazarian to win the TNA X Division Championship for the first time, continuing Eric Bischoff's war on the X Division.
 The win also made him a Triple Crown and Grand Slam Champion.
 With his new title, which he dubbed the Xtreme Championship, Abyss dropped Janice, claiming to no longer need it, and started a new gimmick, which involved him reading and quoting Sun Tzu's The Art of War.
 On June 12 at Slammiversary IX, Abyss successfully defended the title in a three-way match against Kazarian and Brian Kendrick.
 On July 10 at Destination X, Abyss lost the X Division Championship to Brian Kendrick.
 Abyss received his rematch for the title in an Ultimate X match on the July 28 episode of Impact Wrestling, but was unable to regain the title.
 Abyss's X Division storyline concluded two weeks later on Impact Wrestling, when Eric Bischoff, at the orders of "The Network", ended his war with the division and introduced a 225 lb weight limit to it.
 Abyss's losing streak continued on August 7 at Hardcore Justice, where he was pinned by A.J.
 Styles in a six-man tag team match between Immortal and Fortune, after which his stablemates abandoned him in the ring.
 On the October 13 episode of Impact Wrestling, Abyss turned on Immortal and was afterwards beaten down by his former stablemates.